 Freemasonry opens the door to men of good character from all walks of life and from diverse religions.
 You’ll always find a friendly welcome – we’re ordinary men developing our potential, supporting each other and working for good in the community.
 Learn more

-Our regular meetings are on the 3rd Saturday of February, April, June, July, September and November at 7:30pm.
+Our regular monthly meetings are on the 3rd Monday of the month at 7:30pm.
 We also have an annual meeting where the new Master and officers are invested for the following 12 months.
-The next one will be in July 2017.
+The next one will be on Saturday 25th June 2017.

 Freemasons are a diverse group of men from all walks of life, from many religions and many backgrounds.
 Becoming a Freemason is a commitment to develop your own potential, to values that see all humankind as equal, and to helping others in our community.